1austrartsua1/projSplitFit/docs/examples.rst

 Using multiple regularizers in ``projSplitFit`` is straightforward:  one simply calls ``addRegularizer`` multiple times before calling ``run``.
-Suppose one wants to solve the lasso with an additional constraint that each component of the solution must be non-negative.
+Suppose one wants to solve the lasso with an additional constraint that each component of the solution must be nonnegative.
 That is, one wishes to solve

 .. math::
   \min_{z\in\mathbb{R}^d, z\geq 0}\frac{1}{2n}\|Az - y\|^2 +\lambda_1\|z\|_1.
   :label: posLasso

-The non-negativity constraint can be formulated as a second regularizer.
+One possible approach to solving this problem is to formulate the nonnegativity constraint  as a second regularizer.
 That is, one may rewrite :eq:`posLasso` as

 .. math::
   \min_{z\in\mathbb{R}^d}\frac{1}{2n}\|Az - y\|^2 +\lambda_1\|z\|_1 + g(z) ,